jcbl1014/PPG-photoplethysmography-data-repository-for-estimating-blood-glucose-levels/README.md

 ## When using this resource, please cite the original publication:
 J.C Betancourt Lopez, D. V. Lopez Gomez,  «PPG-photoplethysmography-data-repository-for-estimating-blood-glucose-levels,» March 31st 2025.
 [Online].
 Available: https://github.com/jcbl1014/PPG-photoplethysmography-data-repository-for-estimating-blood-glucose-levels.

+## Study data
+Data were obtained using the photoplethysmography (PPG) reflection method, recording signals from the forehead, ear, and index finger of 23 subjects.

+## Description of Subjects